haskell/containers/docs/map.rst

     Map.intersectionWith :: Ord k => (v -> v -> v) -> Map k v -> Map k v -> Map k v
     Map.intersectionWith f l r = ...

-:haddock_short:`Data.Map.Strict#intersection` returns a map containing all entries that have a key in both maps ``l`` and ``r``.
+:haddock_short:`/Data.Map.Strict#intersection` returns a map containing all entries that have a key in both maps ``l`` and ``r``.
 The value in the returned map is determined by calling ``f`` on the values from the left and right map (`set intersection <https://en.wikipedia.org/wiki/Intersection_(set_theory)>`_).